- Share your observations

 Round-leaved Orchis (Amerorchis rotundifolia)

-Round-leaved Orchis (Amerorchis rotundifolia), a State Threatened plant, is found in cold, springy mixed conifer swamps.
+Round-leaved Orchis (Amerorchis rotundifolia), a Wisconsin Threatened plant, is found in cold, springy mixed conifer swamps.
 Blooming occurs late June through late July; fruiting occurs throughout July.
 The optimal identification period for this species is late June through late July.

 Synonyms: Orchis rotundifolia, Orchis rotundifolia f. lineata, Orchis rotundifolia var. lineata